Migrating mobile app messaging providers can be painful. Enter: Custom Keys.

 5 Minute Read

 I’ll say it once (in the title), I’ll say it twice: Migrating mobile app messaging providers can be painful.
-When prospective clients are looking to make the switch to Cordial’s mobile app messaging channel—if there’s any apprehension, it usually has something to do with the migration.
+When prospective clients are looking to make the switch to Cordial’s mobile app messaging channel—if there’s any apprehension, it usually has something to do with the migration to another mobile app provider.
 And we completely understand why, but we’re here with a solution.

-Our client Revolve is a great example of a migration story.
+Our retail client Revolve is a great example of a migration story.
 Revolve Group operates three web-based fashion brands, and in the middle is high-end Revolve.
 Revolve began partnering with Cordial in 2016, and they use technology for automated inventory, pricing and trend forecasting, on top of good digital marketing on Airship.
 But, as aforementioned, the e-tailer wants to move to Cordial for its mobile app messaging services.
-Throughout this post, we will discuss the two options Revolve had, how we adapted to help the migration work and how it turned out.
+Throughout this post, we will discuss the two options Revolve had, how we adapted to help the migration to a new messaging provider work and how it turned out.

 Revolve and the fork in the road